epiphyllum/congeal/README.md

   - mock[A]

 Other TODO items:
+  - modify componentApi and componentImpl to generate inner classes for the api and the impl
   - basic documentation
   - create another project in the build called congeal-examples
   - cull TODO and FIX comments from the code